spiritphyz/React-Photo-Gallery/README.md

 ![giant-gallery-reusable-components](https://cloud.githubusercontent.com/assets/7908723/25415281/91d5d9b6-29eb-11e7-8ac8-88216d4de481.gif)

 There is one main container component that sends state information to many stateless functional components.
 The functional components can pass along further event bindings and also feature CSS overrides.
-The "previous" and "next" buttons are actually the same component, re-used by having different properties sent to the stateless component.
+The "previous" and "next" buttons are actually the same component, re-used by having different properties sent to them for visual outcomes.

 ### Polished UI and UX Design
 ![giant-gallery-auto-scrollbars](https://cloud.githubusercontent.com/assets/7908723/25415142/b05a4490-29ea-11e7-8012-ce7cf40cfa57.gif)